ichisadashioko/swe102-summer2020-uml-diagrams/functional-requirements-20200627/readme.md

 Managers will be able to delete users.

-Managers will be able view which courses the user had learned.
+Managers will be able to view which courses the user has learned.